utilitywarehouse/argocd-voodoobox-plugin/README.md

 ### `generate`
 command will run kustomize build to generate kube resources's yaml strings. it will print this yaml stream to stdout.

-You can specify custom SSH keys to be used for fetching remote kustomize bases from private repositories.
-In order to do that, you will need to set `GIT_SSH_SECRET_NAME` plugin env, it should reference a Secret name that contains one or more SSH keys that provide access to the private repositories that contain these bases. if this env is not set then plugin will only be able to fetch remote bases from open repositories.
+Plugin support fetching remote base from private repositories, to do that user must create a secret with name `argocd-voodoobox-git-ssh`, that contains one or more SSH keys that provide access to the private repositories that contain these bases.
+To use an SSH key for Kustomize bases, the bases URL should be defined with the ssh:// scheme in kustomization.yaml and have a `# argocd-voodoobox-plugin: <key_file_name>` comment above it. if only 1 ssh key is used for ALL private repos then there is no need to specify this comment.

-To use an SSH key for Kustomize bases, the bases should be defined with the ssh:// scheme in kustomization.yaml and have a `# argocd-voodoobox-plugin: key_foobar` comment above it.
-For example:
+If `ssh://` is not used then plugin will assume only public repos are used and it will skip ssh config setup.

 ```yaml
 resources: